civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 3. At the end of the page URL, add `&custom_xx=yyyy`, where `xx` is the field ID, and `yyyy` is the value that you want to insert into the field.

-Note:
+!!! note "Notes"

-- For this to work, as of CiviCRM 5.18,
+    For this to work, as of CiviCRM 5.18:

-    - if your field is a "Select", "Radio" or "Yes/No" type, its option values must be exactly the same as their corresponding labels.
+      * If your field is a "Select", "Radio" or "Yes/No" type, its option values must be exactly the same as their corresponding labels.

-    - your custom field group can't be restricted to a Contact sub-type or a Financial Type.
+      * Your custom field group cannot be restricted to a Contact sub-type or a Financial Type.
 It must apply to all Contacts or all Contributions.

-- Contribution Page fields other than custom fields generally can't be pre-filled via the URL.
+    Contribution page fields other than custom fields generally can't be pre-filled via the URL.
 The one exception is price set fields related to a membership.

 ## Automatic Contribution Recording